m99coder/graphql-hackernews/README.md

    return links
 ```

-Now you can query using the filter
+Now you can query using the pagination

 ```graphql
 query {